Confronting Death: Who Chooses? Who Controls? A Dialogue between Dax Cowart and Robert Burt, HASTINGS CENTER REPORT, January-February 1998, at 14

 Date of Authorship for this Version

 Burt, Robert A., "Confronting Death: Who Chooses?
 Who Controls?
 A Dialogue between Dax Cowart and Robert Burt" (1998).
 Faculty Scholarship Series.
-Paper 706.
+706.